dyninst/dyninst/docs/dyninstAPI/public/BPatch_snippet.h.rst

   .. cpp:function:: void readValue(void *dst)

-    Read the value of the variable in an application’s address space that is represented by this BPatch_variableExpr.
-The dst parameter is assumed to point to a buffer large enough to hold a value of the variable’s type.
+    Read the value of the variable in an application's address space that is represented by this BPatch_variableExpr.
+The dst parameter is assumed to point to a buffer large enough to hold a value of the variable's type.
     If the size of the
     variable is unknown (i.e., no type information), no data is copied and the method returns false.

   .. cpp:function:: void readValue(void *dst, int size)

-    Read the value of the variable in an application’s address space that is represented by this BPatch_variableExpr.
-The dst parameter is assumed to point to a buffer large enough to hold a value of the variable’s type.
+    Read the value of the variable in an application's address space that is represented by this BPatch_variableExpr.
+The dst parameter is assumed to point to a buffer large enough to hold a value of the variable's type.
     If the size parameter is supplied, then the number of bytes it specifies will be read.

   .. cpp:function:: void writeValue(void *src)

-    Change the value of the variable in an application’s address space that is represented by this BPatch_variableExpr.
-The src parameter should point to a value of the variable’s type.
+    Change the value of the variable in an application's address space that is represented by this BPatch_variableExpr.
+The src parameter should point to a value of the variable's type.
 If the size of the variable is unknown (i.e., no type information), no data is copied and the method returns false.

   .. cpp:function:: void writeValue(void *src, int size)

-    Change the value of the variable in an application’s address space that is represented by this BPatch_variableExpr.
-The src parameter should point to a value of the variable’s type.
+    Change the value of the variable in an application's address space that is represented by this BPatch_variableExpr.
+The src parameter should point to a value of the variable's type.
 If the size parameter is supplied, then the number of bytes it specifies will be written.

   .. cpp:function:: const char* getName()